-She was born in London but grew up by the sea on the Isle of Sheppey, at the mouth of the Thames.
-Her grandfather was from a South London family in the ‘scavenging professions’ and she spent much of her childhood collecting and fossicking along the island’s shores, searching for —among other things—fossils, sharks’ teeth and old bottles.
-The cliffs there have a strange and other-worldly feel as they are constantly being eroded and washed away, losing on average five feet a year.
+Lisa grew up by the sea on the Isle of Sheppey at the mouth of the Thames.
+Her grandfather was from a South London family in the ‘scavenging professions’ and she spent much of her childhood fossicking along the island’s shores, collecting—among other things—fossils, sharks’ teeth and old bottles.
+The cliffs there have a strange and otherworldly feel as they are constantly being eroded and washed away, losing on average five feet a year.
 She grew up with stories of local churches and pubs that over the years had been lost to the sea.
-A favourite place was ‘The Pub With No Beer’, at the time a derelict shell near the cliff edge with the wreck of the gents already half way to the beach.
+A favourite childhood place was ‘The Pub With No Beer’, at the time a derelict shell near the edge of the cliff, with the gents already halfway to the beach.